Poundmaker: Surrender, trial and death

-With the news of Louis Riel's actions and defeat at Batoche, Poundmaker surrendered.
+With the news of Riel's actions and defeat at Batoche, Poundmaker surrendered on May 26.

 On the basis of a letter written by Louis Riel bearing his name, Poundmaker was convicted of treason in 1885 and sentenced to three years in Stony Mountain Penitentiary.
 He said to Riel, "You did not catch me, I gave myself up.
 I wanted peace."

 At his trial, he is reported to have said:

 Because of the power of his adopted father, Crowfoot, Poundmaker's hair was not cut in prison, and he served only seven months.
 Nonetheless, his stay there devastated his health and led to his death (from a lung hemorrhage) in 1886, at the age of 44.

 He was buried at Blackfoot Crossing near Gleichen, Alberta, but his remains were exhumed in 1967, and reburied on the Poundmaker Reserve, Saskatchewan.
 Pictures from the exhumation and reburial were donated to the Allen Sapp museum in North Battleford.